50th Anniversary Fine Art Photography Exhibition

 In residence at The Rye Arts Center, The Ground Glass has, for half a century, provided a dynamic forum for education, collaboration, and inspiration through monthly meetings, guest lectures, image reviews, and exhibitions.
 Embracing both traditional darkroom practices and innovative digital techniques, the organization champions photography as a powerful and evolving fine art form.

 This milestone exhibition features 38 exceptional works, juried by acclaimed photographer Andrew Moore, a Guggenheim Fellow and professor at the School of Visual Arts.
-Moore’s photographs are in the permanent collections of the Metropolitan Museum of Art, Whitney Museum of American Art, the Smithsonian Institution, and many other major institutions.
 His expertise and vision bring exceptional distinction to this anniversary exhibition.

 Each selected piece in this exhibition reflects the society’s enduring commitment to technical excellence, creative exploration, and the presentation of photography as fine art.
 We invite you to join us in celebrating 50 years of vision, dedication, and inspired image-making.